-Despite what the name might imply, modular buildings aren’t portable.
+Despite what the name might imply, modular buildings aren’t easily portable all the time.
 They’re assembled on-site using prefabricated materials.
-Once complete, they’re permanently attached to the ground with cement and similar substances.
+Once complete, they can be permanently attached to the ground with cement and similar substances.

 Inside, you’ll find all the amenities of a regular classroom, including full electrical and plumbing.
 Modular classrooms typically have bathrooms, HVAC systems, and more.

 Common Names You Might Hear These Buildings Referred To As:

 “Modular classroom” is the technically correct name, but it’s far from the only way folks refer to these structures.
 Some other common terms used include: